 Even though the hypothesis is not explicitly named in the report, a paragraph in the result section is about the described effect.
 Therefore, we assume this is the hypothesis.

 The study was done twice on different Nodermeet events.
 Results for both instances are similar.
 Therefore, the reliability is high.
 Two weeks after the meeting, there is no significant difference in contributions made by members of the community who attended the meeting, and a matched sample of similar users who did not.
 However, after six weeks, in both cases the difference is significant.
-After Nodermeet1, attendees of the offline event posted on average 2.79 fewer write-ups than the people in the matched sample who did not attend the event (p = 0.029) (see figure 2).
-After Nodermeet2, attendees posted on average 4.328 fewer write-ups (p = 0.049) (see figure 2).
+After Nodermeet1, attendees of the offline event posted on average 2.79 fewer write-ups than the people in the matched sample who did not attend the event (p = 0.029) (see table 1).
+After Nodermeet2, attendees posted on average 4.328 fewer write-ups (p = 0.049) (see table 1).
 These effect sizes are measures of difference and are unstandardized as they are expressed in the original units of the variables (number of contributions made).
 As no standard deviations are mentioned in the article, it is impossible to standardize the effect sizes.

 The researchers suggest that attendance to an offline event is related to a decrease in participation in the online community.
 This is not in line with the hypothesis of our research.
 However, this is not exactly what is measured by this research design.
 The fact that the attendees of the offline event contributed less than non-attendees does not directly mean that attendees posted less than they did before.
 The found differences could, for example, also be explained when non-attendance to an offline event would increase the number of contributions made by members.
 Therefore, the described relationship can only be implied and is not directly proven by the study.
 Nevertheless, solely based on the conclusion made by the researchers, brand community managers should be careful with initiating offline gatherings between among members of the online community.
 If their goal is to stimulate the participation online, organizing such events might result in a counterproductive effect.
 As the article does not focus on brand communities, no implications on managerial relevance are made by the authors.
 However, the view of brand managers who think that online activity of community members can be stimulated by organizing offline events is questioned after analysing the results presented in the article.
 If a manager wants to improve offline activity, they might have to take a different strategy.